Hope Begins Here

 - There was enough concrete poured at the Children's Hospital to equal 16 miles of sidewalk.

-- There are over 8,700 gallons of paint used to paint the walls of the Children's Hospital.
+- There was over 8,700 gallons of paint used to paint the walls of the Children's Hospital.